slrvv/CENTRE/README.md

 ## CENTRE Provided Data

-CENTRE uses precomputed datasets that the user needs to download from the following link (insert url) and add to the /data folder.
+CENTRE uses precomputed datasets that the user needs to download from the following link https://nc.molgen.mpg.de/cloud/index.php/s/TywGRejS3Sf2Y4D and add to the /inst/extdata folder.

 ## How to run CENTRE
 ### Installing CENTRE
 Install this R package.
-It is not yet published so we recommend blabla
+It is not yet published so we recommend using the `install_github` function in devtools.
+Then, download the CENTRE provided data from https://nc.molgen.mpg.de/cloud/index.php/s/TywGRejS3Sf2Y4D and add it to inst/extdata/, do the same for the example data https://nc.molgen.mpg.de/cloud/index.php/s/TP4ogT5b3Xewnzy

 ### General workflow